aug 8 2017

 I’m planning to upgrade my current RX satellite setup to include a portable equipment for making satellite QSOs while going on road trip.
 Please feel free to comment – anything that should be changed or added?
 One very good link/article about a portable setup is this one from Ivo Klinkert, PA1IVO.

 Why the FT-817?
 It seems to be the only all-mode transceiver that you could use and carry a couple of hours without a big and heavy battery.
-My plans are to control the frequency direct via the radio or via an Android app or via PC (see receiver).
+My plans are to control the frequency direct via the radio.
 If I skip the receiver part (see below) I can run semi-duplex.

 Same useful add-ons for the FT-817 that I would like to have:

-Why SDR and Windows Tablet as receiver?
+Why SDR and Windows laptop as receiver?
 Because I love the SDR functions, I can listen with full duplex, use the doppler correction and satellite function in SDR Console V3.
-The CHUWI Tablets seems to be OK to carry around.
+But, there seems to be a lot to carry around.
+Shame the FT-817 is not full duplex…

 And a simple FM sat setup…